LJXDM/ljxdm-disable-comments/README.md

-# Disable Comments
+# Simple Disable Comments

-Wordpress plugin that removes/disables all comments and trackback features.
+Simply disables Wordpress comments.
+No marketing, no invasive menus, no hassle.